-- The Prohibited List shall be available from the IAAF and shall be published on the IAAF website.
-Each Member shall ensure that the current Prohibited List is made available (either on its website or otherwise) to all Athletes and other Persons under its jurisdiction. - 3.
-Unless otherwise stated in the Prohibited List and/or any revision to the Prohibited List, the Prohibited List and revisions shall go into effect under these Anti-Doping Rules three (3) months after publication of the Prohibited List by WADA without requiring any further action by the IAAF.
+- The Prohibited List shall be available from the IAAF and shall be published on the IAAF website. - 3.
+Unless otherwise stated in the Prohibited List and/or any revision to the Prohibited List, the Prohibited List and revisions shall go into effect under these Anti-Doping Rules three months after publication of the Prohibited List by WADA without requiring any further action by the IAAF.
+All Athletes and other Persons shall be bound by the Prohibited List, and any revisions thereto, from the date they go into effect, without further formality.
+It is the responsibility of all Athletes and other Persons to familiarise themselves with the most up-to-date version of the Prohibited List and all revisions thereto.